randyrossi/bmc64/README.md

 # Menu Navigation

 Since v1.0.8, you can hold down keys or gamepad/joystick directions and the navigation action will auto-repeat.
 This accelerates the longer you hold in the same direction.
+Since v1.9, the Home, PageUp, PageDown, and End keys are supported in the menu.
+The equivalent C64 keys are F1, F3, F5 and F7 respectively.
+Also, pressing a letter will find the first menu item that has text starting with that letter for quick navigation of large lists.

 # GPIO Joystick Banks (No PCB required)